 These methadone withdrawal symptoms will feel mild at first and then get worse over a few days.
 But they should go away within two weeks.
 At that point, you might start to notice some other symptoms that could continue for about six months.
 They include:

 - Low energy

 While these methadone withdrawal symptoms can be hard to deal with, the good news is they are temporary.
 In most cases, these symptoms will not last more than six months to a year.

-During this time, it is important to be getting treatment — including ongoing therapy — at a center like Zinnia Healing.
+During this time, it is important to be getting treatment — including ongoing therapy — at a center like Zinnia Health.
 You will need support and coping mechanisms to stay sober as you get used to life without opioids of any kind.

 How Can You Start Treatment Today?

 If you are addicted to opioids and are curious about how methadone can help, know that it is considered an effective treatment option for many people.
 In fact, experts often claim that MAT — including Suboxone and methadone — is the most effective choice for opioid addiction treatment.